scokobro/scokobro.github.io/scriv-pandoc-preview.md

 Right, now the obvious next step.
 This, for me at least was to make best use of Scrivener's structured approach to writing and combine it with the benefits of working in pandoc markdown.

-This is probably the least satisfactory part of the setup but this is unavoidable as we need an .md file to preview and not a .scriv file so we have to `Compile...` rather than just `Save`, this adds a few seconds/mouse-clicks to the process.
+This is probably the least satisfactory part of the setup but this is unavoidable as we need an `.md` (or at leaset a plain text) file to preview and not a `.scriv` file so we have to `Compile...` rather than just `Save`, this adds a few seconds/mouse-clicks to the process.

-Create a blank project and write your paper in pandoc-markdown.
+Create a blank project and write your paper in pandoc markdown.
 Easy.
 The only adjustment you really need to make is to be aware that when you compile for markdown (an option set in the dropdown at the bottom of Scrivener's Compile panel), your document headings are automatically prefixed with the necessary number of `#`s to make them into headings at the right level.

 Another things to be aware of is the possibility that the default meta-data (again set in the Compile panel) may interfere with `pandoc`,  I found it best to just delete it.